 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Customer Service or use the Pharmacy Directory.
-You can also find information on our website at myuhc.com/CommunityPlan.
+To find another pharmacy in your area, you can get help from

+Customer Service or use the Pharmacy Directory.
+You can also find information on our website at myAARPMedicare.com.